kait-al/Microbiome_SOPs/Wet_Lab_SOPs/3_16S_amplicon_PCR.md

 *If using a liquid handling robot*

-    * If using a liquid handling robot, UV-sterilize a surface area for all 12 strips to be placed at once.
+* UV-sterilize a surface area for all 12 strips to be placed at once.
 The area for each strip must be labelled 1-12 for its corresponding column, and spaced enough so that curved strips will not touch).
 A large sheet of tin foil that has been labelled with a sharpie and UV sterilized in the BSC works well for this.
 * Once all strip caps are removed, seal the DNA plate with a sealing mat or foil seal to transfer between the BSC and the robot enclosure.
 Once the plate is in position inside the enclosure, remove the seal.

 *If pipetting manually*

  * Take off one rubber strip cap from the DNA plate at a time to minimize the potential for cross-contamination.
 Individual strips can be placed on a single sterile kimwipe - discard and replace the wipe between strips.

 4. Transfer 2 μL of DNA from the DNA plate into the corresponding wells of the primer/PCR plate.
 The PCR negative control should not have any DNA template added.
 If using very low abundance samples, a PCR positive control can be included from previously (successfully) sequenced DNA samples or a [ZYMO standard](https://zymoresearch.eu/collections/zymobiomics-microbial-community-standards).